def-gthill/kenpali/kenpali-semantics.md

 >> "bar"
 ```

+Arrays can be indexed with negative numbers, counting from the end of the array.

 ```
 # Indexing arrays - index from end
 ["foo", "bar"] @ -2
 >> "foo"
 ```

+Arrays must be indexed with numbers.

 ```
 # Indexing arrays - wrong index type
 ["foo", "bar"] @ "baz"
 !! wrongType {"value": "baz", "expectedType": "Number"}
 ```

+Indexing an array with an out-of-bounds index causes a runtime error.

 ```
 # Indexing arrays - index less than minus length